Rhyl1/Basra/README.md

 ## Features
 ### Existing Features
 - Navigation bar.
--- The navigation bar has a indication to the page visitied in the site (the active page is displayed in a white font color) and is translated for diffrent language users.
+-- The navigation bar indicates the active page (the active page is displayed in a white font color) and is translated for different language users.
+--The title in the left corner of the navigation bar also functions as a link to the default home page.
+- Route button
-- Route button - allows users to plot a route via Google maps.
+-- The route button in the address section allows users to plot a route via Google maps.
+-Picture slider
+--There are slides show of the interior
-- Social links in footer - provide additional contact details if needed.
+- Social links in the footer
+-- These links provide additional contact details if needed
-- Home page
+- Houserules page
-These pages display general info about location, opening times and contact info.
-On larger screens, it also displays a jumbotron with a message, emphasising a record of 30 years existence.
+-- These pages display the house rules as they are stated on the physical location of the coffee shop.
+These pages are also accessible in English and french.

-- Huisregels page
+-Vacancy page
-This section is ended to sum up the houseruls, as they apply for visitors of the coffeeshop.
+--This page provides a section where interested employees can apply for a function as a bartender.

 ### Features Left to Implement
 - A feature idea is a (Voorlichting / Information) section.
 This section will show information